Florence Portelli: Early life and education

 Portelli is the daughter of senator Hugues Portelli and Marie Bosi.
-She enrolled at the Panthéon-Assas University where she graduated with a M.A. in public law of the Sorbonne Law School and, later, with a degree of Paris Institute of Criminology.
+She enrolled at the Panthéon-Assas University where she graduated with a M.A. in public law of the Sorbonne Law School and, later, with a degree of Paris Institute of Criminology and Criminal Law.

 Political career

 In 2014, Portelli was elected Mayor of Taverny.
 As part of the campaign led by Valérie Pécresse, she became regional councillor of Île-de-France in the 2015 elections.

-In 2015, Portelli was appointed as member of The Republicans political bureau by its chairman Nicolas Sarkozy and became the party's national spokesperson on cultural affairs.
+In 2015, Portelli was appointed as member of the Republicans' political bureau by its chairman Nicolas Sarkozy and became the party's national spokesperson on cultural affairs.

 Having supported François Fillon during the 2012 leadership election, Portelli was selected as spokesperson for his 2017 presidential campaign, and later as The Republicans' campaign spokeswoman for the 2017 French legislative election, in the team led by François Baroin.

 Ahead of the Republicans' 2017 leadership elections, Portelli declared her candidacy on 29 August 2017, arguing that she wanted to work "for the right to recover its pride", to "return to activists the place that they should have in the party", and "a refoundation, a democratized functioning, a radical change to statutes and clarification of the ideological line of the party".
 She excludes any possibility of cooperating with the extreme right, argues for the need to "reinforce" immigration control, and supports the definitive exclusion of LR members of "The Constructives", saying they had "excluded themselves", but invited those who hoped that its creation would propel the right to reform to "to return to the fold," believing them mistaken.
 In the final vote, she lost against Laurent Wauquiez.

 In February 2018, Portelli was appointed General secretary of "Libres !", a movement founded by Valérie Pécresse and affiliated with the Republicans.

+In 2023, the Republicans' chairman Éric Ciotti appointed Portelli as member of his shadow cabinet and put her in charge of cultural affairs.

+In the Republicans' 2025 leadership election, Portelli endorsed Laurent Wauquiez to succeed Ciotti as the party's new chair and joined his campaign team.